What is Cross-selling and Up-selling and Why Does it Matter for SaaS?

 According to Paul Farris, author of Marketing Metrics, businesses have a 60-70% chance of selling their products and services to existing customers, versus a 5-20% chance of selling them to new customers.

-This is good news for companies who sell or resell SaaS and whose core business is typically fuelled by a recurring revenue (or subscription-based) model.
+This is good news for companies who sell or resell SaaS and whose core business is typically fuelled by a recurring revenue (or a subscription-based) model.
 These companies have the envious advantage of a committed customer base with regular touch points, not only for renewals, but also for upgrades, or to sell entirely new products and services.

 Introducing customers to better or complementary products (otherwise known as upselling and cross-selling) is an excellent way to stoke revenue growth and is an artform that the world’s largest and most business savvy SaaS companies have honed to a tee.